The Environmental Effects on Inspiraling Binary Black Hole Systems in the Centers of the LMC and M31: Dynamical equations

 where the subscript ``AC" means that it is due to the effect of accretion. $\lambda$ is a dimensionless parameter of order unity, for simplicity, we adopt $\lambda = 1$ throughout this work.
 Similarly we obtain the following equations with AC:

-For dynamical friction and accretion, their dynamic equations share the same form of differential equations.
+For DF and accretion, their dynamic equations share the same form of differential equations.
 Through equations above, it is observed that DM spike reduce $p$ and accelerate the merger.
 In Appendix~\ref{onlyDM}, one can observe the impact on orbits when only DM is present.